saravana512/API-CSV-Parse-Lumal/readme.md

 ## Design Decisions

+## Design Decisions

 1. **Backend Framework**: Node.js with Express.js for its simplicity and scalability.

 2. **Database**: PostgreSQL for its robust support for relational data and performance.
+To ensure optimal performance, database indexing has been implemented on frequently queried columns, such as primary keys and foreign keys, to speed up data retrieval.
+Additionally, the database schema has been designed with table separation to normalize data and reduce redundancy, ensuring efficient storage and scalability.
+For handling large datasets, batch inserts are performed using the `pg-format` library, which allows for efficient bulk data insertion into PostgreSQL tables.
+This approach minimizes the number of database transactions, significantly improving execution speed when processing large CSV files.

-3. **CSV Parsing**: Used `multer` for file uploads and `csv-parser` for efficient CSV file handling.
+3. **CSV Parsing**: Used `multer` for handling file uploads and `csv-parse` for efficient and memory-friendly CSV file processing.
+The CSV files are read as streams to handle large files without overloading the server's memory.
+This streaming approach ensures that the application can process files of virtually any size without performance degradation.

-4. **Performance Optimization**: Implemented streaming for large file uploads and database indexing for faster queries.
-5. **Modular Design**: Routes, controllers, and services are separated for better maintainability and scalability.
+4. **Performance Optimization**: To further enhance performance, the application uses streaming for file uploads and processing, allowing data to be processed in chunks rather than loading the entire file into memory.
+Database indexing has been implemented to optimize query performance, and batch inserts are used to reduce the overhead of multiple database transactions.
+These techniques collectively ensure that the application can handle large datasets efficiently.

+5. **Modular Design**: The application follows a modular design pattern, separating routes, controllers, and services into distinct layers.
+This separation of concerns improves code maintainability, scalability, and readability, making it easier to add new features or modify existing ones.

-6. **Cron Jobs**: Used the `cron` library to schedule and automate periodic tasks, such as cleaning up old data or generating reports.
+6. **Cron Jobs**: The `cron` library is used to schedule and automate periodic tasks, such as cleaning up old data, generating reports, or performing routine maintenance tasks.
+This ensures that the application remains efficient and up-to-date without requiring manual intervention.

+7. **Batch Processing and Streaming**: For handling large datasets, the application reads CSV files as streams and processes them in chunks.
+This approach prevents memory overload and ensures smooth operation even with very large files.
+The processed data is then inserted into the database in batches using `pg-format`, which significantly reduces the number of database transactions and improves overall execution speed.

+By combining these techniques, the application is designed to handle large-scale data processing tasks efficiently while maintaining high performance and scalability.

 ---